2start/documentation/using-inspect-protect/protect/run-protect.md

 where

-`--app <name>` specifies a unique name for your application.

-`--analyze <jar>` points the ShiftLeft CLI (i.e. `sl`) at your application's JAR so that the application is analyzed before starting up.
+`--app <name>`.
+Specifies your applications unique name.

+`--analyze <jar>`.
+(Optional) Use if you want your application to be analyzed at runtime.
+Points to your application's JAR.

-`-- <delimits flags>` from the command to be wrapped.
-This is the command used to run ShiftLeft Protect.
+`-- <delimits flags>`.
+From the command to be wrapped.

-Once your application is running with ShiftLeft Protect, activity is shown on the ShiftLeft Dashboard.
+Once your application is running with ShiftLeft Protect, activity is shown on the [ShiftLeft Dashboard](../using-workflow/vulnerability-dashboard.md).

-For additional information, refer to [Configuring the ShiftLeft Protect Microagent for Java](../protect/protect-java/configuring-the-microagent.md).

 ## Running ShiftLeft Protect for .NET Framework Applications